-The race to explore the most conventional techniques to robot structures is long and competitive.
-The majority of sophisticated robot structures currently being tested in research are designed and engineered by adapting characteristics of the human body.
+The race to explore the most conventional techniques for robot structures is long and competitive.
+The majority of sophisticated robot structures currently being tested in research are designed and engineered by adapting characteristics of the human body into the machine.

-Pneumatic networks have been incorporated into the design of the camouflage robot.
+Pneumatic networks have also been incorporated into the design of camouflage robots.
 Pneumatic structures will affect the mechanical motion of a system upon applying pressurized gas.
 Designing a robot with a pneumatic network makes the system economical and simple to control.
-To explain the structure in more detail: pneumatic networks encompass a group of chambers within a thin elastomer material.
+In particular, pneumatic networks encompass a group of chambers within a thin elastomer material.
 These small pockets react by expanding when exposed to pressurized gas.
 The two layers of elastomer that sandwich the pocket of gas will carry different levels of strain that forces the soft robot structure to bend.

-The robot looks like a jellyfish, with each of the five pneumatic networks performing movement as a result of pressurized gas being fed into these chambers via an external source.
+The robot looks like a jellyfish, with each of the five pneumatic networks performing a movement as a result of pressurized gas being fed into these chambers via an external source.
 Flexible tubes have been used to deliver the gas from a valve to a hub on the robot.
-Recent evolution of this system has involved incorporating a network of microchip channels that will deliver dye into the silicon-based polymer robot body to help camouflage this structure into its environment (see video below).
+Recent developments to this system involve the incorporation of a network of microchip channels that will deliver dye into the silicon-based polymer robot body to help camouflage this structure into its environment.

-One of the main advantages to building camouflage soft robots is so that these systems have the advantage of manipulation, maneuverability, and fabrication in contrast to some of the hard robots that would require large costs during their production phase.
-The researchers behind this novel camouflage system are interested in looking at how robots designed with this unique skill will be useful for carrying out basic functions in an open environment without causing a major distraction to the inhabitants.
-Researchers are also interested in how this camouflage ability could be beneficial in surgery and for safety and rescue measures.
+One of the main advantages of building camouflage soft robots is so that these systems have the advantage of manipulation, maneuverability, and fabrication in contrast to some hard robots that would require large costs to produce.
+Researchers focused on building a camouflage system are continuously exploring how robots designed with this unique skill will be useful for carrying out basic functions in an open environment without causing a major distraction to the inhabitants.
+The implications of these robots in healthcare and surgery are also being tested.

 - Morin, S.A., Shepherd, R.F., Kwok, A.S, et al. Camouflage and Display for Soft Machines.
 Science 2012;337:828–832.